 By Miles Chambers

-Every Gooner inside the Emirates Stadium on Sunday will have been acutely aware how their opponents, trying to build a title-challenging team, have been poaching their players for years.
+Every Gooner inside the Emirates Stadium on Sunday will have been acutely aware of how their opponents, trying to build a title-challenging team, have been poaching their players for years.

 Gael Clichy and Samir Nasri followed in the footsteps of Kolo Toure and Emmanuel Adebayor last summer and were predictably booed throughout Sunday’s match.